derekju/DjuChat/README.md

 DjuChat/server - PHP powered server for non-Websocket browsers.
 Uses polling to determine presence and messaging.

-DjuChat/websocket - Node.js powered server for Websocket compliant browsers.
-Uses broadcasting for presence and messaging.
+DjuChat/nodeserver - Node.js powered server for both non-Websocket and Websocket browsers.
+Folds logic of the PHP server into a node implementation as well as the Websocket functionality.

 All chat data is persisted in memcache.